x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 and then utilized the following distributions: Uniform Real, Normal, Uniform Int, Chi-Squared, and Cauchy Distributions.
 I found the code for Chi Squared and Cauchy in Discreet2 under External Dependencies -> Random -> std.
+For many distributions the parameters/inputs had to be adjusted to make the code work.

 Based on the data I acquired, I followed the same procedure listed above to graph all datasets (refer to graphs below).
 Of note, the MT with Uniform Int Distribution did not appear to have the same issue of values being skewed at 0 and 100.
+Additionally, I observed that P values were all below .05, meaning they are stastically significant but not proving they are uniformly/randomly distributed (see below; note, possible corrupted data due to obtaining 0s for three distributions).

+NO TIME FOR KS TEST!!!!

 ~~~

 ## Graph - MT With Uniform Real Distribution